Keith Davis (safety): Dallas Cowboys (first stint)

-Davis was signed as an undrafted free agent by the Dallas Cowboys after the 2002 NFL Draft.
+Davis was signed as an undrafted free agent by the Dallas Cowboys after the 2002 NFL draft.
 He was waived on September 1.
 He was signed to the practice squad on September 3.
 He was released on September 11.
 He was re-signed to the practice squad on September 16.
 He was promoted to the active roster on October 12.
 He was cut on October 22.
 He was re-signed to the practice squad on October 23.
 He was promoted to the active roster on November 22.
 He played in 8 games as a backup safety and on special teams.
 He was credited with 5 defensive tackles, 2 quarterback pressures, one pass breakup and 8 special teams tackles.

 In 2003, before the start of training camp, he was shot in the right hip and left elbow around 2:20 a.m. outside the Dallas Gentlemen's Club.
 Davis had driven to the club after closing time to pick up a friend.
-The friend was sitting at a table where an altercation broke out, and spilled outside to the parking lot, culminating with his shooting while defending her girlfriend.
+The friend was sitting at a table where an altercation broke out, and spilled outside to the parking lot, culminating with his shooting while defending his girlfriend.
 While he did nothing to provoke the incident, and was regarded as an unwitting victim, head coach Bill Parcells believed Davis should not have placed himself in a questionable situation and released him from the team on July 26.

 On January 13, 2004, he rejoined the club after Parcells gave him a second chance, re-signing him to play in NFL Europe.
 Davis took advantage of the opportunity and was named All-league, while helping the Berlin Thunder to the World Bowl XII championship.
 He compiled 65 tackles (second on the team), 4 interceptions (second in the league), 15 pass defenses and 2 forced fumbles.
 He made the Cowboys regular season roster and was second on the team with 21 special teams tackles.
 He also was selected to the USA Today All-Joe Team.